 | Lady Techster Soccer Complex

 On Oct.
-23, 2009, Kiva Gresham's extra-frame goal, and second of the match, gave LA Tech a 2-1 win over New Mexico State for its first-ever home conference win.
-The third happened on Oct.
-15, 2010 against 2009 WAC champion San Jose State as LA Tech came back from a two-goal halftime deficit to win 5-4 in the first overtime period.
-The fourth notable match came this past season on Oct.
-5, 2012 versus No. 19 Denver when Emily Brennan scored a game-tying goal with just two minutes left in regulation to send the match into overtime, stunning the nationally ranked Lady Pioneers in a 1-1 draw.
+23, 2009, Kiva Gresham's extra-frame gave LA Tech a 2-1 win over New Mexico State for their first-ever conference win.
+On Oct.
+15, 2010 against 2009 WAC champion San Jose State, Lady Techsters came back from a two-goal halftime deficit to win 5-4 in overtime.
+The fourth notable match came on Oct.
+5, 2012 when LA Tech stunned nationally-ranked Denver in a 1-1 tie.

 The fifth moment came in the regular season finale in 2014 with a 1-0 overtime victory over Florida Atlantic to clinch the team's first ever appearance in the Conference USA Tournament.
 A similar moment came in the regular season finale in 2015 as the Techsters shutout conference regular season champion North Texas to qualify for the league tourney for the third time in the last four years.

 Win No. 50 at the complex occurred on Sept.
 9, 2016 as 433 fans, the second largest home attendance in program history, watched as LA Tech defeated I-20 foe ULM by a final score of 3-0.
 The Lady Techsters are currently riding an eight-match unbeaten streak at home, tied for the longest such streak in program history.

 The complex also played host to the 2010 Western Athletic Conference Tournament.